 Toxins (toxic substances entered into the body externally or produced internally from the metabolic activity in the body) are usually broken down and removed by the liver.

-Bacteria are the most common and dangerous form of toxins (also called endotoxins).
+Bacterial components are the most common and dangerous form of toxins (also called endotoxins).

 Impairment in bile salts formation in the liver creates favorable conditions for intestinal bacterial propagation, leading to intestinal injury.